glpi-project/android-inventory-library/README.md

 ## Installation

-Download the latest JAR, grab via Maven or insert on `build.gradle` at app level.
+Download the latest JAR, grab via Maven, insert on `build.gradle` at app level or use Apache Ivy.

 ### Maven